-Honesty and reliability are essential in the medical profession, and these qualities are emphasized in all of the undergraduate professional courses.
-Any incidence of personal misconduct, suspected cheating on an examination, plagiarism, or any other form of academic dishonesty by a student will be communicated to the Office of Community Standards and Conflict Resolution (https://www.udel.edu/students/community-standards/).
-If warranted, the incidence may be adjudicated by the Undergraduate Student Conduct System.
-Determination of misconduct may result in an "F" in the course and automatic dismissal from the Medical Diagnostics major.
+The Department of Medical and Molecular Sciences holds academic integrity across all of our academic programs in the highest regard.
+Honesty, professional ethics, and reliability are essential in professions graduates of the Medical Diagnostics (MDD) major pursue.
+These qualities are emphasized in both the MDD and MDD Pre-Physician Assistant (PA) Programs.
+Students should become familiar with the Student Guide to University Policies.
+Any incidence of personal misconduct, suspected cheating on an examination, plagiarism, or any other form of academic dishonesty by a student will be communicated to Community Standards & Conflict Resolution.
+If warranted, the incident may be adjudicated as indicated by the Student Conduct Process.
+Determination of misconduct may result in a failing grade in the course and automatic dismissal from the MDD/MDD Pre PA Program.